|

 I had to email them asking what that was about, and they then required a picture of my card (like that’s not something anyone could fake).
 After a manual review, they unblocked it for future use.

-It might not even happen to you, but if it does, don’t worry, you can always book a ticket in person.
+This may not even happen to you, but if it does, don’t worry, you can always book a ticket in person.

 Checking in and printing your ticket